Parkes and Mariner 4

 On June 21, Parkes began receiving the Mariner transmissions.
 Daily tracks were carried out during two-hour periods each afternoon centred approximately on Mariner's meridian transit.
 Horizon-to-horizon observations were obtained on July 3, 14, 15 and 16.
 Regular telemetry recordings were made from July 8 to August 27.
 The telemetry was recorded on a Pemco instrumentation tape recorder using 5½ inch reels with a play time of about 30 minutes.

-The closest approach to Mars was scheduled to occur about 2 ¼ hours below the Parkes horizon on 15 July, and soon after that the spacecraft was targeted to pass behind the planet when it was one hour from rising at Parkes.
-The exit from the occultation was predicted to occur when the spacecraft was still 11 minutes below the telescope's 30 degree-elevation horizon.
-These occultation observations were considered important since they were intended to probe the atmosphere and ionosphere of Mars.
-There was uncertainty in the precise timings of the occultation (this being the first time it was ever attempted), so it was decided by the Parkes team to perform the observation with an off-set feed to allow the signal to be detected in the few minutes before it was to rise at Parkes.
-However, on the day itself, the exit from the occultation occurred just above the telescope's horizon and considerable difficulty was experienced in tracking it with the off-set feed.
+The closest approach to Mars was scheduled to occur about 2 ¼ hours before it rose above the Parkes telescope's 30 degree-elevation horizon on 15 July.
+Soon afterwards, the spacecraft was targeted to pass behind the planet (occulted) when it was still one hour from rising at Parkes.
+The exit from the occultation was predicted to occur when the spacecraft was still 11 minutes from rising above the telescope's horizon.
+These occultation observations were considered important since they were intended to probe the atmosphere and ionosphere of Mars as the signal disappeared behind the planet and then re-appeared on the other side.
+There was uncertainty in the precise timings of the occultation (this being the first time it was ever attempted); the exit could have occured either just below or just above the telescope's horizon.
+So, just in case it occured below the horizon, it was decided by the Parkes team to perform the exit observation with an off-set feed to allow the signal to be detected in the few minutes before it was to rise at Parkes.
+However, as it so happened, the exit from the occultation occurred just above the telescope's horizon.
+Consequently, considerable difficulty was experienced in tracking the spacecraft with the off-set feed for the remainder of the track.
 None-the-less, valuable experience was gained by this exercise, which proved crucial four years later during Apollo 11.

 The experiments on Mariner 4 with the Parkes telescope showed that the 210-ft dish equipped with a standard S-band parametric amplifier had a margin of about 2.5 db over a maser equipped 85-ft dish.
 The resulting gain in data transmission performance was demonstrated.
-Using identical receivers, the increase in performance with the 210-ft dish was close to the theoretical figure of 7.7 db.
+Using identical receivers on the 85-ft antennae at Woomera's Island Lagoon (DSIF 41), and at Tidbinbilla (DSIF 42), the increase in performance with the 210-ft dish at Parkes was close to the theoretical figure of 7.7 db (an approximately 6 times stronger signal).

-Theoretical and measured powers received from Mariner 4 on 210-ft and 85-ft antennas (41= Island Lagoon, Woomera and 42=Tidbinbilla).
+Theoretical and measured powers received from Mariner 4 on 210-ft and 85-ft antennae (41= Island Lagoon, Woomera and 42=Tidbinbilla).

 Click here to read the report on the "Initial Scientific Interpretation of Mariner 4 Photography" by Leighton et al - 4 August 1965.